nimmividya/rys-git-tutorial-repositories/README.md

 # Rys Git Tutorial - A wonderful book to learn how to use "Git"
-# Work through the book and put repositories 1 through 11 here

-These are the repostories for all the chapters.
 # Eventhough in PDF version, there is a link in every chapter to download the repository of the last chapter
 # the links are broken.